c180kompressor/W203-canbus-extension/README.md

 * Reading battery voltage from the corresponding can message and adding it to diag mode
 * Reading oil level from the corresponding can message and figuring out the oil level conversion formula and adding it to diag mode
 * Calculating consumption(MPG) in l/100km and adding it into diag mode and adding it as an option for compilation
-* Renaming the DIAG MODE to AMG MENU, inspired of the AMG MENU's in newer Benzes like 211,204,212..
+* Renaming the DIAG MODE to AMG MENU [demo here](https://youtube.com/shorts/wPJ_9cQJGuE?feature=share), inspired of the AMG MENU's in newer Benzes like 211,204,212..

 # Fixes that needed to be done to make it work
 I found a few things needed to be changed/adapted to make it work on my car: